jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Continuous/README.md

 # ContinuousEDA.py
 - Takes in Metadata.M.Final.tsv.
-Replace SNIFF_FREQ (-88 -77) with  0.
 Defines continuous columns and drop rows with values < 0 (in any).
 Standardize continuous variables with StandardScaler.

 - Compute and visualize correlation matrix for all variables and PTB and GAGEBRTH.
 (See plots)